TRS-80 Model II: Hardware

-A special-purpose expansion card was the 64K Memory Expansion Board (catalog number 26-4105) which allowed the Model II (without the expensive Model 16 upgrade) to run a special version of the Visicalc spreadsheet called Enhanced Visicalc.
-This made available larger worksheets by using banked memory beyond the Z80's base 64 KB.
+A special-purpose expansion card is the 64K Memory Expansion Board (catalog number 26-4105) which allows the Model II (without the expensive Model 16 upgrade) to run Enhanced VisiCalc.
+This makes available larger worksheets by using banked memory beyond the Z80's base 64 KB.

-Some of the technical advances first introduced on the Model II such as the WD 1791 floppy controller and the improved video circuitry would later go into the Model III.
+Some of the technical advances first introduced on the Model II such as the WD 1791 floppy controller and the improved video circuitry appear in the Model III.

-Despite being designed primarily for business or operating factory equipment, the Model II did have a handful of games available; notably the Scott Adams Adventure series were offered for it.
-In addition, CP/M versions of Infocom text adventures would run.
+Despite being designed primarily for business or operating factory equipment, the Model II does have games available, notably the Scott Adams Adventure series were sold for it.
+In addition, CP/M versions of Infocom text adventures are compatible.

 Tandy offered a desk custom-designed for the Model II for US$370.
-It could hold an additional three 8 " disk drives or up to four 8.4 MB hard drives (the Model II allowed three external floppy drives to be daisy-chained to it).
+It can hold an additional three 8 " disk drives or up to four 8.4 MB hard drives (the Model II allows three external floppy drives to be daisy-chained to it).
 In 1981, the 64K Model II computer was $3,350 and the "primary unit" 8.4 MB hard disk another $4,040 by mail-order from Radio Shack's dealer in Perry, Michigan; MSRP in the company's own stores was higher.

-BASIC interpreter

-The Model II was provided with an implementation of Microsoft BASIC closely derived from Level II BASIC on the Model I/III, but with a number of differences and enhanced features.
-Unlike the Model I/III, the Model II's BASIC was entirely RAM-resident and loaded from disk.
-It was 17k in size, approximately the same size as Model I/III Disk BASIC.

-While Model I/III BASIC include a startup prompt asking if the user would like to reduce BASIC's memory area (typically done if some memory is to be reserved for machine language routines), Model II BASIC instead has this feature as a command line option (M:address) when started from the TRS-DOS prompt.
-If the user is planning to run a BASIC program that performs file handling, it is also required to specify the number of open files at startup via the F:files option.
-A BASIC program may also be specified at startup for automatic loading and execution.